bgoueti/bgoueti/README.md

 ### Hi there 👋
+I am a passionate and results-driven Machine Learning Engineer and Data Scientist with a strong foundation in applied mathematics, computer science, and a diverse portfolio of hands-on projects.
+With expertise spanning data analytics, predictive modeling, and machine learning frameworks, I specialize in transforming complex data into actionable insights that drive decision-making.

+Currently contributing at Fiserv Solutions, I optimize transaction processes and collaborate with cross-functional teams to enhance operational efficiency.
+My technical toolkit includes Python, SQL, R, TensorFlow, and visualization tools such as Tableau and Power BI, enabling me to develop impactful dashboards and predictive models.
+My portfolio highlights include building a mortality prediction model for in-hospital patients and designing interactive dashboards to deliver real-time data insights.

+I’m also deeply committed to lifelong learning, pursuing advanced studies in Data Science and Machine Learning.
+Whether it's designing autonomous systems, enhancing self-driving vehicles, or exploring AI applications in healthcare and finance, I thrive at the intersection of technology and innovation.

+Feel free to connect if you'd like to collaborate on cutting-edge data science and AI solutions or discuss transformative business strategies.
 <!--
 **bgoueti/bgoueti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.